100 Notable alumni of

 -

-Howard Robard Hughes Jr. was an American aerospace engineer, business magnate, film producer, investor, philanthropist and aircraft pilot.
-He was best known during his lifetime as one of the richest and most influential people in the world.
+Howard Robard Hughes Jr. was an American aviator, aerospace engineer, business magnate, film producer, and investor.
+He was one of the richest and most influential people in the world during his lifetime.
 He first became prominent as a film producer, and then as an important figure in the aviation industry.
 Later in life, he became known for his eccentric behavior and reclusive lifestyle—oddities that were caused in part by his worsening obsessive-compulsive disorder (OCD), chronic pain from a near-fatal plane crash, and increasing deafness.

 -